Libertai/libertai-docs/docs/apis/text-generation/openai.md

 "messages": [
 {
     "role": "system",
-    "content": "You are Libertai, an AI assistant.
+    "content": "You are LibertAI, an AI assistant.
 Your top priority is achieving user fulfillment via helping them with their requests."
 },
 {
     "role": "user",